ChiefAj23/GNAPing-On-the-Job/README.md

 | GNAG Defense [Ours]     | 0.98                    |

 ## Q&A
-Questions are welcome via asolanki42@tntech.edu
+Questions are welcome via asolanki42@tntech.edu, ryan.thornton@lander.edu

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.